 One potential method for removing the pests is by using bleach, since it is toxic and can be used to kill bacteria, mold, and weeds.
 But will it work?
 Will bleach kill bed bugs and their eggs?

 Read on as we answer the question: “Does bleach kill bed bugs?”

 About bed bugs

-Bed bugs can be found anywhere in the home – or in hotels, laundries, and any other paces containing human bedding – however, they are most likely to be found dwelling within mattresses, bed frames, springs; and the cracks and crevices of other furniture and home fittings.
-After the war, bedbugs became much less prolific in the developed world due to the development of synthetic insecticides like DDT, however, in recent years, they have experienced something of a comeback, mainly due to increases in international travel and trade, and greater restrictions on the use of the aforementioned pesticides.
+After WWII, bedbugs became much less common in the developed world, partially thanks to synthetic insecticides like DDT.
+In recent years, however, they have experienced something of a comeback, mainly due to increases in international travel and trade as well as greater restrictions on the use of the aforementioned pesticides.

-- sodium chloride (ie table salt – it acts as a stabilizer)
+- Sodium chloride (i.e. table salt, which acts as a stabilizer)

-- sodium hydroxide (a pH adjuster; also aids in removing the grease and stains from clothing)
+- Sodium hydroxide (a pH adjuster which also aids in removing grease and stains from clothing)

-- sodium polyacrylate (an ingredient which helps keep dirt and soil from getting re-absorbed into the clothes you are washing)
+- Sodium polyacrylate (helps keep dirt and soil from being reabsorbed into the clothes being washed)